nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     ```bash
     diff -q --ignore-all-space <(cat ${MORPHEUS_ROOT}/.tmp/morpheus-sink-copy-test.jsonlines | jq --sort-keys) <(cat ${MORPHEUS_ROOT}/tests/tests_data/filter_probs.jsonlines | jq --sort-keys)
     ```
-    Note the usage of `jq --sort-keys` which will reformat the json outut, sorting the keys, this ensures that `{"a": 5, "b": 6}` and `{"b": 6,   "a": 5}` are considered equivelant.
+    Note the usage of `jq --sort-keys` which will reformat the json output, sorting the keys, this ensures that `{"a": 5, "b": 6}` and `{"b": 6,   "a": 5}` are considered equivalent.

 1. Stop the consumer in the first Kafka terminal.